 Unfortunately, this iconic peak has recently suffered three large wildfires.
 It is now necessary to restore these fire ravaged areas because the vegetation is not regenerating naturally.
 Your replanting will stabilize the slopes and improve the watershed health, making the revitalization of the ecosystem possible, helping biodiversity find shelter and hikers to discover original landscapes.

-Your gifted tree here will help plant Ponderosa pine, western larch, Douglas-fir, and western white pines to ensure the area recovers after the intense wildfire damage.
+Your memorial gift tree here will help plant Ponderosa pine, western larch, Douglas-fir, and western white pines to ensure the area recovers after the intense wildfire damage.
 This selection of native mixed conifer seedlings is optimal to protect the forest from future fires and diseases, and aid in re-establishing critical wildlife habitat.